maryjlchen/academic-kickstart/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
 - Advanced Materials
-- Process Design
+- Process Engineering
-- Medical Devices
+- Interfacial Science
-- Electrochemistry
+- Translational Research
-- Science Advocacy
+- Science Policy

 # Education to show in About widget
 education: